MrMaxweII/Secp256k1-Calculator/README.md

 https://github.com/MrMaxweII/Secp256k1-Calculator/releases/download/V1.0.14/Calc_Secp256k1_V1.0.14.jar
 <br>SHA256 hash:  4aeccf2041197a28155bffee55353d5d42f975948cd37dbeee78fd335898ce06

+#### Start the program
+The "Calc_Secp256k1.jar" file is located in the "release" folder.
+You can start this under Windows if Java is installed simply by double-clicking.
+On Linux, type in the console: "java -jar Calc_Secp256k1_v1.0.14.jar"

 #### Secp256k1-Calculator
 A small calculator of operations calculated on the elliptic curve Secp256k1.
 <br> All entered in hexa decimal numbers.